Los Angeles Chargers vs. Minnesota Vikings NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Over/under insights

-- Los Angeles and its opponents have scored at least 51.5 points only twice this year.
+- Los Angeles and its opponents have combined for 52.5 points -- this matchup's over/under -- only two times this year.

+- Minnesota's games have gone over 52.5 points in three of eight chances this season.

-- The 49 combined points per game that these two squads have allowed this season are 2.5 fewer than the 51.5 over/under in this contest.
+- The 49 combined points per game that these two squads have allowed this season are 3.5 fewer than the 52.5 total in this contest.

-- The 49.9 PPG average total in Vikings games this season is 1.6 points fewer than this game's over/under.
+- The 52.5 over/under in this game is 2.6 points above the 49.9 average total in Vikings games this season.

 Chargers stats and trends

-- The Chargers have been favored by 2 points or more four times this season and have covered the spread in two of them.
+- Los Angeles has five wins against the spread in eight games this season.

+- This season, the Chargers have two ATS wins in four games as a favorite of 2.5 points or more.

-- Los Angeles' games this year have gone over the total in three out of eight opportunities (37.5%).
+- Los Angeles' games this year have gone over the point total in 37.5% of its opportunities (three times in eight games with a set point total).

-- When Los Angeles puts up more than 23.9 points, it is 4-1 against the spread and 4-1 overall.
+- When Los Angeles records more than 23.9 points, it is 4-1 against the spread and 4-1 overall.

-- In games that Los Angeles totals more than 383.6 yards, the team is 3-1 against the spread and 3-1 overall.
+- Los Angeles is 3-1 against the spread and 3-1 overall when the team piles up over 383.6 yards.

-- The Chargers have turned the ball over eight times this season, three fewer than the Vikings have forced (11).
+- The Chargers have eight giveaways this season, while the Vikings have 11 takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Los Angeles' matchup with the Vikings.